sigurpol/papi-polkadot-populate/README.md

 # papi-polkadot-populate

-This tool aims to easily create a main account, fund it, derive several child accounts from it, fund them, and have all of them nominate.
-The stakes of these accounts are somewhat variable; when we take the election snapshot, some accounts are included while others are not.
+This tool aims to easily create several hard-derived child accounts from a funded account, fund them, and have all of them nominate.

+The stakes of these accounts are somewhat variable, so that when we take the election snapshot, some accounts are included while others are not.

 The project is inspired by https://github.com/shawntabrizi/polkadot-populate.